Moral police: Laws

 Shall be punished with imprisonment of either description for a term which may extend to three months, or with fine, or with both.

 There is no proper definition of an obscene act and it is open to interpretation.
 It is frequently used by the police to justify acts of moral policing.

 Immoral Traffic (Prevention) Act, 1956 (also known as Prevention of Immoral Traffic Act or PITA) was originally passed to prevent human trafficking.
 It allows police to raid hotels if they suspect a sex racket is being run there.
 Police have used this law to raid hotels and arrest consenting couples.

 India's obscenity laws have also been frequently compared to the Hicklin test.
-Despite demands to criminalize moral policing, there are no laws, due to which such incidents continue to happen.
+Despite demands to criminalize moral policing, advisories issued against it in various courts including the Supreme Court, and policies against it followed by certain departments, there are no laws, due to which such incidents continue to happen.

-Following increasing incidents of moral policing, with complaints against police officers involved in such acts, the Supreme Court of India passed a ruling in December 2022 stating that police officers cannot indulge in any kind of moral policing.
-Due to a backlash following a raid in August 2015 on a hotel in Mumbai where consenting couples were arrested for indecent behaviour in public, then commissioner Rakesh Maria ordered cops not to use the Section 110 of the Bombay Police Act, 1951 which is an offense of Public Indecency to harass citizens and moral police them.

-Valentine's Day

-Valentine's Day is often opposed by groups like Shiv Sena and the moral police for being a western import.
-Vigilante groups have been known to attack gift and greeting card shops prior on the occasion.
-Couples are often beaten up for holding hands or kissing in public.

-Shiv Sena leader Uddhav Thackeray has called it an attack of the west on Indian culture and that it is attracting youth for commercial gain.
-Shiv Sena's former leader Bal Thackeray has said that people not wanting violence on the day should not celebrate it.
-He has also called the festival shameless and contrary to Indian culture.
-Occasionally, the police also try to restrict these groups but even though their activities flourish 'til the date.